dylan-thinnes/conway-wechsler/README.md

    --keep,
    -k: express numbers < 1000 as numerals, not words
        also, write 'negative' as '-'
-   --verbose,
+   --split,
+   -s: split zillion prefixes with spaces for post-processors --verbose,
    -v: print verbose status updates
   MISCELLANEOUS